The Pope Walks Into An Elevator. He Gets Stuck For 25 Minutes.

 The pope was running late.

 For seven excruciating minutes, thousands of gatherers on Sunday in St Peter's Square in Vatican City were anxiously waiting for Pope Francis to show up for his weekly address, which usually starts, like clockwork, exactly at noon.
-Questions and worries that something may be seriously amiss made many onlookers anxious.
+Questions and worries that something may be seriously amiss made many onlookers fret.

 But finally, the window of the Apostolic Palace swung open and a smiling 82-year-old pontiff sent relief across the crowd.